-Occupational therapy assistants support occupational therapists and/or medical officers in administering occupational therapy, a form of therapy for those recuperating from physical or mental illness that encourages rehabilitation through the performance of activities required in daily life.
-These specialists find new and easy ways for people going through physical, mental, and emotional trauma so that they can overcome the problems and lead a satisfying and happy life.
+Occupational therapy assistants support occupational therapists and/or medical officers in administering occupational therapy-- a form of therapy that encourages rehabilitation through the performance of activities required in daily life.
+These specialists find new and easy ways for people who are going through physical, mental, and emotional trauma to accomplish everyday tasks so that they can overcome limitations and lead a satisfying life.
 Some of their responsibilities include examining patients, planning treatment, reviewing progress, updating prescribed treatment, examining the patients’ homes, helping children participate in school activities, and helping their patients with doing daily tasks like washing, dressing, cooking, and eating.Explore this career outside the military

 Occupational therapy assistants work in hospitals, clinics, and rehabilitation centers.